openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Extending_Model_Optimizer_with_Caffe_Python_Layers.md

 .. warning::

    OpenVINO will move TensorFlow conversion from legacy python-based frontend to new C++ based frontend, therefore this extension guide won't be a recommended way for TensorFlow extension in Model Optimizer and will be marked as a deprecated solution.
-For details in regard of new frontend, see the :doc:`Frontend Extensions <openvino_docs_Extensibility_UG_Frontend_Extensions>` article.
+For details on the new frontend, see the :doc:`Frontend Extensions <openvino_docs_Extensibility_UG_Frontend_Extensions>` article.

 This article provides instructions on how to support a custom Caffe operation written only in Python.
 For example, the `Faster-R-CNN model <https://dl.dropboxusercontent.com/s/o6ii098bu51d139/faster_rcnn_models.tgz?dl=0>`__ implemented in